THE BEST WARM GRAY CABINET COLOUR: Benjamin Moore Revere Pewter

 WHAT ARE THE UNDERTONES OF REVERE PEWTER?

-While it might look like a pretty true gray in some light, it actually has a green undertone and THIS is where it gets tricky.
-Many of the popular white quartz countertops cater to a violet undertone, not a green one.
-Now, some still partner Revere Pewter with these and enjoy the play of undertones, whereas others (myself included) are fussy about these partnerships.
+While it might look like a pretty true gray in some light, it has a green undertone, and THIS is where it gets tricky.
+Many popular white quartz countertops cater to a violet undertone, not a green one.
+Some still partner these quartz countertops with Revere Pewter and enjoy the play of differing undertones (myself included).
+However, others are fussy about these partnerships.

-Let’s take a look at Revere Pewter in my client’s kitchen with lightened Edgecomb Gray on the walls…
+Let’s look at Revere Pewter in my client’s kitchen, with lightened Edgecomb Gray on the walls and a more modern-style quartz counter…

-This next photo shows how warm and green Revere Pewter (darkened) is in comparison to the more stormy cool look of Benjamin Moore Stonington Gray.
+This next photo shows how warm and green Revere Pewter (darkened) is compared to Benjamin Moore Stonington Gray’s more stormy, cool look.

 The 3 Undertones of Gray You NEED to Consider!